inferno-framework/smart-app-launch-test-kit/README.md

 workflow as part of another test suite.
 The tests are arranged in groups which can be easily reused.

+In order for the redirect and launch urls to be determined correctly, make sure that the `INFERNO_HOST` environment variable is populated in `.env` with the scheme and host where inferno will be hosted.

 ### Discovery Group

 [The Discovery